enmanuelrodpau/deep4dist/README.md

-# A high-resolution dataset for forest disturbance mapping
+# Deep Learning For Forest Disturbance mapping (Deep4Dist)
 This repository hosts the code and notebooks used in the article A high-resolution dataset for forest disturbance mapping*.

 ## Overview